logos-maker/ikiGUI/README.md

 _A screenshot of a simple plugin examample using ikiGUI_

 # ikiGUI
 The smallest cross platform audio plugin GUI library availible.
-Is about 600 lines of code in total.
+Is about 650 lines of code in total.
 With a minimum of dependencies, and uses only old standard system libraries for maximum compability.
 - Cross compiles 100% identical code to Linux and Windows
+- Easy to connect to other libraries like SDL.
 - Uses no third party libraries.
 - Super small code base
 - Easy to animate graphics